 Recently, I received a message from a friend that said, “I was looking through them to see if you had any tips for surviving on extra-long flights.
 I’m flying to Japan next week.
 One of the legs is 14 hours and I’m already feeling claustrophobic.
 Do you have any suggestions for someone who struggles with that?”

 She’s not alone.
 Discomfort and anxiety on flights are things that affect even the most seasoned travelers.
 While there’s no good way to make flying an absolutely painless experience, there are ways I like to minimize the annoyance I feel in the air.
-If you’re hoping to make your travel lifestyle a little less stressful, here are my tips on how to stay relaxed on a long flight.
+If you’re hoping to make your travel lifestyle a little less stressful, here are my tips on how to stay relaxed while traveling internationally.

 1. Hydrate, hydrate, hydrate

 There’s nothing more stressful than not having access to water when you desperately need it.
 Between the compressed air, the constant shuffle around the airport, and eating extra-salty plane snacks, it’s easy for dehydration to sneak up on you when traveling.